pkumar26/demok8s/README.md

         NAME                                TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                      AGE
         helloworld-internal                 LoadBalancer   10.0.242.107   172.16.16.4     80:30304/TCP                 1m

-* Note that IP of load balancer is on internal subnet.
-You can launch a vm on this subnet (services) and access this IP in browser. *
+* Note that IP of LoadBalancer is on internal subnet.
+You can launch a vm on this subnet (services) and access this IP in browser.
+Helloworld-internal is exposed through Azure internal LoadBalancer.
+It can also be placed behind Traefik on internal subnet and let Traefik deals with all requests. but that is out of scope of this demo.*

 >Version 1 of external application, accessible through public/ external load balancer